 What are the advantages (and disadvantages) of a CIO over an Unincorporated Association?

-What are the roles and responsibilities of ALL Trustees?
+ALL Trustees: The roles and responsibilities of ALL Trustees

 Why you need a Minute Book - and what form should it take?

 Why you need a bank account - and how to go about getting one set up.

 Simple Is Beautiful: Charity Accounts as if Trustees Mattered